 Vary the rice

-Wild rice needs more water to hydrate, so you can use less water with one of these other grains.
+Instead of wild rice, use a wild rice blend.
+Or use basmati brown rice, white rice, or pink rice.
+Wild rice needs more water to hydrate, so you can use less water with one of the other grains.

 Water ratios vary by grain.
 So try using 2 fewer cups of water to start.
 You can always add more later in the cooking time if it seems necessary.